 Total municipal budget (currencies in FCFA) - There is no dedicated line for non- sewered sanitation in the national budget, only sewered sanitation and solid waste management are covered.
 What is the amount received from national government? - Briefly describe national financing process?
 ONEA's own resources are based on a sanitation tax since 1985 directly collected on water bills, thus contributing to the covering of at least 30% of the building costs and non-sewered sanitation facilities promotion.
 Dedicated line in municipal budget?
 The municipality does have a dedicated budget line for sanitation.
+List of external sources of funding?
 At the municipal level there are external funders.
-At the national Development Partners such as French Development Agency (AFD), V and AfBD fund studies and sewered sanitation. h Development Agency (AFD), WB, EU Households' financial contribution accounts for 70% of the contracting activities.
+At the national level, Development Partners such as French Development Agency (AFD), WB, EU and AfBD fund studies and sewered sanitation.
+Households' financial contribution accounts for 70% of the contracting activities.
+Market in 1922